FAQLET'S GET DOWN TO BUSINESS

 No fundraising for this one!
 Whew!

 Each year we are blessed by Youth Ministries as they invest forward into the Next Steps program.
-They provide eight $1,500 scholarships!
+They provide eight Move The Mission $1,500 scholarships!
 Wow!
-Visit their SFC website for further info.
-We’ll also add links here once they release them.
+Deadline is February 1st 2023.
+Following are docs you need to be familiar with as well as a link to the application.

 You may set up an account to solicit funds through Mission Possible that will be transferred directly to the Next Steps program account when tuition payment time rolls around once you initiate the transfer.

-Short-Term Missions has partnered with Mobile Cause to give you a way to solicit one-time or reoccurring donations (not sales) online via credit card that won’t stick you with a big tax bill at the end of the year.
-More info about this is provided in the Assignment Guide.
+Short-Term Missions has partnered with GiveSmart Fundraise, providing you with an option to solicit one-time or reoccurring donations (not sales) online via credit card.
+These transactions won’t stick you with a big tax bill at the end of the year.
+More info about this is provided in the Assignment Guide, sent with the approval packet.

 *Note: Please pay attention to the “+1” or “+2” arrival date notices on your itinerary.
 Any time you travel from one date to the next, there will be a notice on your itinerary.
 Because you’ll be traveling to countries with a time difference ahead of North America, don’t assume you’ll depart from home and arrive on location the same day…except for when you return home from the field (and then it’s kinda freaky, like time travel).

-For those planning to attend NAYC, you may arrange to leave a few days earlier than the 30th.
-Anytime between the 26-30th can be arranged.
+If this is a NAYC year, you may arrange to leave a few days earlier than the last day of the assignment.

 PURCHASING YOUR AIRFARE